 Pryor Learning traces its roots back to 1970, when its founder started offering one-day training seminars.
 Since then, the company has grown tremendously and now offers a wide breadth of training seminars, including a 30-hour OSHA compliance course and HIPAA training as well as online courses for things like OSHA updates and record-keeping compliance.

 While Pryor’s online training courses don’t stand out among competitors, the company shines as an option for training through in-person seminars, which is why they’re our top choice for in-person training.
 Pryor offers multiple OSHA and workplace safety courses at venues around the country starting at $99 per person.
-(Note: COVID-19 restrictions may apply.)
+(Note: Restrictions may apply due to the health crisis.)
 Once employees go through initial training at seminars, they can find course updates and extensions through Pryor’s online course catalog.

 Alison is a large multinational e-learning platform that teaches about topics as diverse as leadership development, sales, software development, and sociology.
 The company was started in Ireland in 2007 and has since grown into an e-learning platform that offers a wide range of topics such as business and human resources.
 Alison has three levels of OSHA training, OSHA Certificate courses, OSHA Diploma courses, and OSHA-related Learning Paths, all of which are available cost-free.
 Additionally, Alison offers a course in workplace safety and health that is totally free and comes with a certificate of completion.
 Business owners interested in learning about things outside of workplace safety can also use Alison to expand their sales skills, learn history, or learn a foreign language.